-- + The Canon TX-4000 delivered a much faster first-page-out time of 89.35 seconds after a weekend of non-use, compared with 108.48 seconds for the HP T1300.
-Start-up time before printing commenced was faster for the Canon model at 58.10 seconds, compared with 70.57 seconds for the HP unit. - + The Canon device delivered a 23.2% faster first-page-out time of 45.59 seconds from its ready state, compared with 59.36 seconds for the HP device.
-Although start-up time before printing commenced was slower for the Canon model-21.95 seconds versus 17.73 seconds-the Canon TX-4000 is the faster device overall when taking into account both measurements. - + When printing Buyers Lab's job stream, designed to simulate a typical mixed workflow for a large-format unit, the Canon TX-4000 delivered a far superior performance in High/Best quality mode, running 65.4% faster than the HP model.
-In the other tested modes, it was also faster-by 38.3% in Fast mode and 49.4% in Standard/Normal mode.
+- + The Canon TX-4000 delivered a much faster (by 51.2%) first-page-out time of 89.35 seconds after a weekend of non-use, compared with 183.04 seconds for the HP T1700dr.
+Start-up time before printing commenced was, again, faster for the Canon model at 58.10 seconds, compared with 148.79 seconds for the HP unit. - + The Canon device delivered a 12.7% faster first-page-out time of 45.59 seconds from its ready state, compared with 52.20 seconds for the HP device.
+Although start-up time before printing commenced was slower for the Canon model-21.95 seconds versus 18.38 seconds- the Canon TX-4000 is the faster device overall when combining both measurements. - + When printing Buyers Lab's job stream, designed to simulate a typical mixed workflow for a large-format unit, the Canon TX-4000 delivered a far superior performance in High/Best quality mode, running 60.7% faster than the HP model.
+In the other tested modes, it was also faster-by 34.5% in Fast mode and 54.8% in Standard/Normal mode. - + As both models offer a dual-roll design, Buyers Lab conducted a second job stream test in Fast mode to assess roll switching efficiency by printing the same files, but alternating them between the two rolls.
+The Canon TX-4000 completed the dual-roll job stream in 762.86 seconds-24.8% faster than the 1,013.90 seconds taken by the HP T1700dr.

-- + As both models offer a dual-roll design, Buyers Lab conducted a second job stream test in Fast mode to assess roll switching efficiency by printing the same files, but alternating them between the two rolls.
-The Canon TX-4000 completed the dual-roll job stream in 762.86 seconds-27.1% faster than the 1,046.41 seconds taken by the HP T1300. - O Buyers Lab analysts observed that, although Canon's faster speed gave it the overall edge when printing to dual rolls, the actual time taken to switch between rolls (around 22 seconds) was similar for both models. - + When printing Buyers Lab's 12-page DWF test file in colour, the Canon unit was 45.2% faster in Fast mode, 53.1% faster in Standard/Normal mode, and 68.5% faster in High/Best quality mode. - + Similarly, when printing Buyers Lab's 12-page DWF test file in monochrome, the Canon unit was 42.9% faster than the HP model in Fast mode, 51.5% faster in Standard/Normal mode, and 70.2% faster in High/Best quality mode. - + In Buyers Lab's single-page A0-size test, the Canon TX-4000 delivered a first-page-out time (117.55 seconds) that was 32.3% faster than that of the HP unit (173.67 seconds).
-The Canon model was also 36.7% faster than the HP T1300 when printing five A0-size pages (523.25 seconds versus 826.34 seconds). - + The Canon model's unique sub ink tank system provides a further boost to productivity.
-When the HP T1300 model runs out of ink, printing must stop for a cartridge to be replaced, which leads to operator downtime.
-In contrast, when ink needs replacing on the Canon model it will continue to print, drawing ink from its sub tank, while ink is replaced so there's no operator downtime.
-For added convenience, the control panel alerts users to replace ink and also provides purchasing information. - O Both the Canon and HP models will pause and alert the operator when they run out of paper.
-After a new roll is installed, each device resumes printing at the beginning of the interrupted page, rather than printing the portion of the page that remained before running out of paper, so less ink and paper is wasted.
+- O Buyers Lab technicians observed that, although Canon's faster speed gave it the overall edge when printing to dual rolls, the actual time taken to switch between rolls (around 22 seconds) was similar for both models. - + When printing Buyers Lab's 12-page DWF test file in colour, the Canon unit was 36.2% faster in Fast mode, 54.7% faster in Standard/Normal mode, and 69.4% faster in High/Best quality mode. - + Similarly, when printing Buyers Lab's 12-page DWF test file in monochrome, the Canon unit was 34.3% faster than the HP model in Fast mode, 54.9% faster in Standard/Normal mode, and 69.0% faster in High/Best quality mode. - + In Buyers Lab's single-page A0-size test, the Canon TX-4000 delivered a first-page-out time (117.55 seconds) that was 24.8% faster than that of the HP unit (156.38 seconds).
+The Canon model was also 38.3% faster than the HP T1700dr when printing five A0-size pages (523.25 seconds versus 848.04 seconds). - + The Canon model's unique sub ink tank system provides a further boost to productivity.
+When the HP T1700dr model runs out of ink, printing will stop until the cartridge is replaced, which leads to operator downtime.
+In contrast, when the Canon TX-4000 requires cartridge replacement it continues to print drawing ink from its sub tank, and while the cartridges is replaced no downtime is incurred.
+For added convenience, the control panel alerts users to replace ink and also provides purchasing information. - O Both models will stop and alert the operator when media is depleted.
+Once a new roll is installed, each resumes printing at the beginning of the interrupted page, rather than printing the portion of the page that remained before running out, thereby wasting less ink and paper.